Welcome to Lindy's Educational Blog

 4 Reasons to Start Your College Applications Now

 For many rising seniors, college still seems far away—but it isn’t.
 Deadlines for early action and early decision arrive just a few weeks after students return to school in the fall.
 That means that summer is the best time to do applications and avoid stress later.
-A preview of the 2011-2012 Common App is now available, and most individual college supplements are released between June and August.
 Still not convinced?
 Here are some reasons to think again.

 1. Early Action and Early Decision deadlines fall in November at most schools, but some have now moved to October